help-me-mom/ng-mocks/README.md

 then this effect of `initTestEnvironment` will be overloaded.

 To keep the effect, we need to exclude `TranslationModule` during the mocking process.
-That is where `ngMocks.defaultExclude` comes for help.
+That is where `ngMocks.globalExclude` comes for help.

 ```ts
 // test.ts